Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class5/README.md

 > **iii.
 Lets run kraken on Rush_KPC_266_1_combine.fastq.gz file before we assess it quality***

 Since Kraken takes time to run, we have already placed the output of Kraken command in class5 directory.
+Here is the command that we ran:

 ```